-If you note a problem with one of the sirens, please notify your county or state emergency management agency using the number listed on page 1.
+If you note a problem with one of the sirens, please notify your county or state emergency management agency using one of the numbers listed on page 1.

 Being able to alert and warn the public quickly in an emergency can save lives.